MetaFam/TheGame/docs/how-does-it-work/become-a-founder-of-metagame.md

 title: 👑 Become a Founder of MetaGame
 ---

-# How to Become a Founder of MetaGame

 >MetaGame is an idea we can build a new world on top of the old one.
 It is currently being built by a bunch of Ethereum & Open Source fanatics who believe this “blockchain thing” gave us an opportunity to challenge the status-quo and re-imagine the way we run societies.